Post Summary: Things to Know Before Visiting Yellowstone

 I’m not joking about this.
 There really is a 292 page book on the strange and scary ways people have found to die in Yellowstone.
 Earlier in this article, I shared a small excerpt from this book when talking about staying on the boardwalk.
 Not to be cavalier about death but Yellowstone visitors have found some novel ways to die from hot springs to bears to bison to poisonous gas.

 Lee Whittlesey has spent years researching the ways people have died in Yellowstone National Park.
 His book Death in Yellowstone: Accidents and Foolhardiness in the First National Park is his compilation of this research along with excellent storytelling.

 Some are accidents, some are deliberate, and some are downright terrifying.
 The book covers deaths from the first US occupation of the park to modern events.
 It details various ways people have managed to get themselves killed in Yellowstone National park.
 People have jumped into hot springs and been boiled alive.
 Twenty-two people have died that way in the park (that we know of).
 People have died eating a poisonous cousin of the parsnip.
 They are gored by bison.
 People drown in the rivers and fall off cliffs.

 I am not trying to scare you away from visiting the park but make you aware of the dangers in the park.
 The book makes an interesting read about strange and dark ways people manage to kill themselves.

 At the end of the day, Yellowstone National Park is NOT Disney World.
 It is not a controlled environment designed for you to have fun.
 The animals are not animatronics.
 The plants aren’t grown specifically for your enjoyment.

 The park makes for a great vacation but remember that it is a wilderness area.
 It is possible to have an amazing time and see the wildlife while still respecting the park and not causing any damage to the park and its wildlife.

-- 10 Things to Know Before Visiting Yellowstone National Park
+Final Thoughts on Things to Know about Yellowstone National Park